List of Waterloo Road episodes

-Waterloo Road is a British school-based television drama series that was originally broadcast in the United Kingdom between 9 March 2006 and 9 March 2015, and later on revived from 3 January 2023 onwards.
+Waterloo Road is a British television drama series set in a comprehensive school of the same name, first broadcast on BBC One on 9 March 2006, and concluding its original run on 9 March 2015.

+In September 2021, the show was recommissioned, with production returning to the Greater Manchester area.

+The show's original run aired entirely on BBC One during a peak time slot, with the exception of the second half of the tenth series which aired on BBC Three.

+Since the show's revival, all episodes have aired entirely on BBC One, and each series is released as a boxset on BBC iPlayer ahead of television broadcast.

 Transmissions

 The show is set in a failing comprehensive school of the same name and focuses on both the professional and personal lives of the students and staff.
 The show was initially filmed on a former primary school site in Kirkholt, Rochdale, before moving production to a former secondary school site in Greenock, Scotland for series eight to ten.
 The revival series returned to Greater Manchester, with filming at the former St Ambrose Barlow Roman Catholic High School in Swinton.

 Original show

 The show ran for ten series with 200 hour-long episodes in its initial run.
 The first series contained eight episodes, which was increased to twelve for the second series.
 The third series saw an increase to twenty episodes, which continued until series seven when the show increased its output to thirty episodes.

 The show's move to Scotland established a commitment to making fifty episodes of the drama, which aired over series eight and nine.
 A further twenty episodes were then commissioned as part of the show's tenth series.

 The majority of the drama was first broadcast on BBC One in a primetime 8pm timeslot, originally on a Thursday night before later moving to a Wednesday night.
 However, the final ten episodes of the show were premiered on BBC Three in an 8.30 pm timeslot, with a repeat airing later that evening, at 10.35 pm, on BBC One.
 The decision was made to allow new programming to air in the timeslot.

 Waterloo Road was cancelled in 2014 after BBC executives decided it had reached "the end of its lifecycle".
 The show's initial run ended at the conclusion of its tenth series in March 2015.